-Many parameters influence flock behavior, including the range, angle
+Many parameters influence flock behavior, including the radius, angle

-and weight for each behavior, and the maneuverability,
+and weight for each behavior, as well as maneuverability,

-maintain a flock and the patterns of motion and organization in the
+maintain a flock, and the patterns of motion and organization within the

-settings resemble a school of fish or a cloud flying insects.
+settings resemble a school of fish or a cloud of flying insects.

 - The Rule 30 cellular automaton is deterministic, and the rules